ky27100/Functional-Light-JS/manuscript/ch3.md

 One way to articulate what's going on is that the `getOrder(data,cb)` function is a *partial application* of the `ajax(url,data,cb)` function.
 This terminology comes from the notion that arguments are *applied* to parameters at the function call-site.
 And as you can see, we're only applying some of the arguments up front -- specifically, the argument for the `url` parameter -- while leaving the rest to be applied later.

-To be a tiny bit more formal about this pattern, partial application is strictly a reduction in a function's arity; remember, that's the number of expected parameter inputs.
+To be a tiny bit more formal about this pattern, **partial application is strictly a reduction in a function's arity**; remember, that's the number of expected parameter inputs.
 We reduced the original `ajax(..)` function's arity from 3 to 2 for the `getOrder(..)` function.

 Let's define a `partial(..)` utility: